isomerpages/pa-cdcvouchers-v2/_merchants/Get Started.md

 Step 1 - If you do not have the CDC details of your stall, enter the postal code of your stall on [CDC's district finder](https://www.cdc.gov.sg/about-cdc/information-on-the-five-districts) to find out.

+Step 2 - Click on the relevant CDC logo below and fill in the online form.
+Our Ambassadors will get in touch with you after you have submitted the form.

 CDC Ambassadors will assist participating merchants and hawkers to successfully onboard the CDC Vouchers Scheme, to accept the CDC vouchers.